bookofproofs/bookofproofs.github.io/_sources/history/16th-century/porta.md

 * This looks like della Porta's own version for he was always prepared to bend the truth to make himself look good; he did over several other issues, such as his age.
 * During the years that the Accademia dei Segreti was operating, Della Porta travelled widely in Italy, France and Spain always returning to his estate near Naples where he was able to study in peace.
 * We learn from this work that della Porta's memory was more due to his ability to categorize and organize than a natural talent.
-* At some stage della Porta married but the name of his wife is unknown and it seems likely that she died young.
-* If della Porta's marriage produced any further children, they died before their father as Cinzia is his only child mentioned in his will.
 * In November 1579 della Porta was invited to join the service of Luigi, cardinal d'Este.
 * Della Porta reported to the cardinal on his experiments and also sent him two of his plays, a comedy and tragi-comedy; the first of these was staged.
 * After a period of illness (della Porta frequently suffered fevers) he joined the cardinal in Venice in December 1580.